 Kidney disease from diabetes is the most common cause of kidney failure in the United States.
-Fortunately, diabetes usually takes many years to cause kidney damage.
+That said, diabetes usually takes many years to cause kidney damage.
 If you have decreased kidney function or protein in your urine (microalbuminuria) from diabetes, there are a few important steps you can take to prevent worsening of your kidney function.

 Even small improvements can lower your risk of progressive kidney disease.
 These steps include:

-- Achieve good blood pressure control.
 The target may vary from person to person, but generally is less than 140/90.
 Taking an ace inhibitor of angiotensin receptor blocking medication can help lower blood pressure and has specific effects on the kidney that protect the kidney from damage caused by diabetes.

-- Stop smoking if you smoke.
 It increases risk for renal function deterioration, including diabetic nephropathy.

-- Control you cholesterol with diet and medications if necessary.
+Use diet and medications if necessary.